Luis Severino: 2018

 On March 17, 2018, the Yankees named Severino their Opening Day starter.
 He struck out seven and allowed one hit in 5 2/3 innings against the Toronto Blue Jays.
-On May 2, 2018, against the Houston Astros, Severino pitched a complete game for the first time in his major league career, shutting out the Astros 4–0.
+On May 2 against the Houston Astros, Severino pitched a complete game for the first time in his major league career, shutting out the Astros 4–0.
 Severino allowed zero runs and struck out 10.
 From April 16 to June 4, Severino posted ten consecutive quality starts of at least six innings pitched and three earned runs or less allowed (in six of those he allowed one or no earned runs), during this time span he went 7–0 with a 1.85 ERA in 68 innings, giving up only 45 hits (4 home runs), striking out 82, walking just 14 batters, and limiting opponents to a .184 batting average.
 Severino earned his 10th win of the season on June 16 after limiting the Rays to three hits and two walks in eight shutout innings with nine strikeouts, double his win count prior to the All-Star break in 2017, and becoming the first Yankee pitcher to win 10 or more games prior to the All-Star break since Masahiro Tanaka in 2014.
 On July 1, Severino became the first Yankee since CC Sabathia in 2011 to win 13 games prior to the All-Star break after throwing 6 2/3 shutout innings to beat the Red Sox.

-Owning a 14–2 record and a 2.12 ERA, Severino was named to the 2018 Major League Baseball All-Star Game, his second consecutive selection.
+Owning a 14–2 record and a 2.12 ERA, Severino was named to the 2018 MLB All-Star Game, his second consecutive selection.
 He finished the first half of the season 14–2 with a 2.31 ERA in 20 starts, with 144 strikeouts against 32 walks in 128 1/3 innings and posting a .209 opponent batting average and 1.01 WHIP.
 Severino became the first Yankees pitcher to enter the All-Star break with 14 wins since Mel Stottlemyre in 1969 and only the fourth to ever do so (Lefty Gomez and Whitey Ford did so in 1934 and 1961 respectively, with Ford holding the club record for most pre-All Star game wins with 16).

 For the season, he was 19–8, with a 3.39 ERA.
 He had the highest line drive percentage allowed (25.9%) of all major league pitchers.
 For the second consecutive year, he led all major league pitchers with an average fastball velocity of 97.6 miles per hour.

 Severino started the 2018 American League Wild Card Game.